Edited 18th October 2023 in light of the current conflict in Israel and Gaza

 This will not be an exhaustive list, because I have only just scratched the surface myself.
 And there are people far more qualified to write about this than I am.
 But I know what it’s like to feel confused by the news because you were simply never taught the history of the area, as well as understanding how hard it can be to educate yourself without completely burning out.

-This is especially important for my fellow chronically ill and disabled readers – last year I triggered a major relapse that lasted over half a year because I was trying to learn about racism and ableism and all that was happening in our world.
+This is especially important for my fellow chronically ill and disabled readers – last year I triggered a major relapse that lasted over half a year because I was trying to learn about racism and ableism and all that was happening in our world and did not pace myself or allow myself to rest.
+I was so aghast by my lack of awareness that I threw myself into research and crashed spectacularly, meaning I then couldn’t do anything for months.
 And so whilst I am completely committed to educating myself and raising awareness of things, this all comes with a caveat.
 Work at your own pace, take your time to absorb the information you need to – I’d rather you take more time and be able to talk about it in an informed way without making yourself sick than pressuring yourself to speak out as soon as you can.
 We cannot stay silent, but we can pace ourselves and ensure we are well enough (and well informed enough) to speak up.

 Resources that explain what is happening